Williamstown, Victoria: Victorian gold rush and wheat boom

 Williamstown had been a primitive settlement until the Victorian gold rush of the 1850s, but after the gold seekers began to arrive, many from the tin mines of Cornwall, and many more from the Californian gold fields, the settlement's growth was phenomenal.
 The first Williamstown Post Office opened on 1 March 1850.

-In 1853, an astronomical observatory was constructed at Point Gellibrand by the timeball tower, but it was moved to the Kings Domain in Melbourne ten years later when the Melbourne Observatory was established.

 Australia's first telegraph line began operating between Melbourne and Williamstown on 3 March 1854.
-At this time, the timeball was moved to the Telegraph Station at Point Gellibrand.
+At that time, the timeball was moved to the Telegraph Station at Point Gellibrand.
 The Williamstown Chronicle, the first Victorian suburban newspaper, was established in 1854.
 The Williamstown Freemasons chapter was also established in 1854.